ploneintranet/ploneintranet.suite/docs/index.rst

     * Add a design/concept section
     * Collect current error messages and add them to the error refs doc
     * Fill the FAQs.
 This is really important for people getting started at the moment.
+    * Have a native speaker check the english